jahokas/Peer-reviews/README.md

 # Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods (Week 1)

+### 1. Introduction - Business Problem Description

 In this assignment,

 In a city of your choice, if someone is looking to open a restaurant, where would you recommend that they open it?
 Similarly, if a contractor is trying to start their own business, where would you recommend that they setup their office?

-### 1. A description of the problem and a discussion of the background
+_A description of the problem and a discussion of the background_

-Clearly define a problem or an idea of your choice, where you would need to leverage the Foursquare location data to solve or execute.
-Remember that data science problems always target an audience and are meant to help a group of stakeholders solve a problem, so make sure that you explicitly describe your audience and why they would care about your problem.
+_Clearly define a problem or an idea of your choice, where you would need to leverage the Foursquare location data to solve or execute.
+Remember that data science problems always target an audience and are meant to help a group of stakeholders solve a problem, so make sure that you explicitly describe your audience and why they would care about your problem._

-This submission will eventually become your Introduction/Business Problem section in your final report.
-So I recommend that you push the report (having your Introduction/Business Problem section only for now) to your Github repository and submit a link to it.
+_This submission will eventually become your Introduction/Business Problem section in your final report.
+So I recommend that you push the report (having your Introduction/Business Problem section only for now) to your Github repository and submit a link to it._

 ### 2. A description of the data and how it will be used to solve the problem